Sacsayhuamán: Description

 Following the siege of Cusco, the Spaniards began to use Sacsayhuamán as a source of stones for building Spanish Cuzco; within a few years, they had taken apart and demolished much of the complex.
 The site was destroyed block by block to salvage materials with which to build the new Spanish governmental and religious buildings of the colonial city, as well as the houses of the wealthiest Spaniards.
 In the words of Garcilaso de la Vega (1966:471 [1609: Part 1, Book.
 Bk.
 7, Ch.
 29]):

 "to save themselves the expense, effort and delay with which the Indians worked the stone, they pulled down all the smooth masonry in the walls.
 There is indeed not a house in the city that has not been made of this stone, or at least the houses built by the Spaniards."Today, only the stones that were too large to be easily moved remain at the site.

 On 13 March 2008, archaeologists discovered additional ruins at the periphery of Sacsayhuamán.
 It has been theorized that the site was first built upon during the Killke period, which preceded the Inca.
 While appearing ceremonial in nature, the exact function remains unknown.

 In January 2010, parts of the site were damaged during periods of heavy rainfall in the region.

+Today's (2025) concrete or cement paving can have patterns made by prefabricated moulds.
+The moulding in Incan walls is similar.

+Theories about constructing the megalithic walls

+Vince Lee is an author, architect and explorer who has been consulted on various ancient sites that moved large megaliths.
+He theorized that the blocks were put into place by carving them first and then lowering them into place.
+This would have involved doing precise carving ahead of time to create the tight joints that are made to fit into prepared pockets existing in the wall.
+Then they would be towed up a ramp and above the wall where they would be placed on top of a stack of logs.
+Then the logs would be removed 1 at a time to lower the stones into place carefully.
+An experiment was done to see if this would work on a small scale; this accomplished limited success.
+In the event that they were unable to obtain the tight joints the first time the Incas would also have been able to lift the stones back up to correct their mistakes.
+They were not able to obtain as much precision as the Incas but they theorized that with more practice they could have accomplished more precise joints and done it with larger stones.